Codeception/codeception.github.com/guides/07-AdvancedUsage.md

 ## Incomplete Tests

-Tests can be marked as Incomplete, in this case they also will be skipped.
+Tests can be marked as Incomplete, in this case, they also will be skipped.
 To mark a test as incomplete use `Codeception\Attribute\Incomplete` which should be used similarly to `Skip` attribute:

 ```php